Published at

 chromechrome_androidedgefirefoxfirefox_androidsafarisafari_iossamsunginternet_androidwebview_android

+But if for whatever reason your visitors use old browsers, it's tricky.
 You can feature detect the relative color syntax, but then you must implement fallback colors.
 You'll end up with multiple color definitions and that's a bad deal.
-Maybe PostCSS and friends can wrangle the syntax into color definitions, but generally I wouldn't use relative colors yet.
+Maybe PostCSS and friends can wrangle the syntax into color definitions, but generally I wouldn't use relative colors if it doesn't work for the majority of your visitors.

 /* Feature detect the general relative colors syntax */